 While quality is important, you can spend less and buy more pieces of reasonable (but never poor) quality, knowing they don't have to last more than a few seasons.

 3. Timelines - most of my clients like to knock it all out in one go, but here and there I have budget-conscious clients who like to stagger it out a bit.
 It's still great to hit the shops either on your own or with a guiding hand (that's me) and explore what's out there for you, and you can chip away over a few trips at it at a pace that suits you and your wallet.

 There are some expenses you may not have thought of which you will need to consider since they will keep your items in good condition for longer, again - this is an investment to which I highly recommend setting part of your budget.

-I like to set aside a buffer of roughly $300 for these.
+I like to set aside a buffer of roughly $500for these.

 - Tailoring and alterations.
-Most people don't fit "Off The Rack" and may need small alterations such as hems taken up and others need a lot more, like adjusting waistbands, taking in sideseams of jackets etc. Men with strong thighs may consider having a silk saddle piece put in their suit pants.
+Most people don't fit off the rack and may need small alterations such as hems taken up and others need a lot more, like adjusting waistbands, taking in sideseams of jackets etc.

 - Shoe and fabric care.
 Think about waterproofing and getting heel pieces and topies on the soles of your shoes.